 Why Does My Boat Engine Use Too Much Fuel?
 (Marine Diesel Efficiency Guide)

-After 30+ years working on inboard marine diesel engines, we’ve found that high fuel usage is almost always caused by inefficient combustion, over fueling, or increased engine load.
+After more than 30 years diagnosing inboard marine diesel engines throughout Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara, we’ve found that high fuel consumption is almost always caused by inefficient combustion, improper fuel delivery, or increased load on the engine.

 Marine Diesel Troubleshooting Guide